-With consumers becoming increasing health conscious we are finding ingredients buyers and NPD teams are sourcing our spelt as a simple and effective ingredient to increase protein and fibre in their products.
-Other than the fact that spelt tastes great, there are also a number of other health benefits of using spelt wheat as an alternative to traditional wheat.
-Spelt can be used very much in the same way as traditional wheat, however, it’s a gentle grain for the digestive tract and a powerful agent to strengthen the immune and nerves system.
-The below health benefits make it easy to understand why spelt is continually increasing in popularity as a tasty and health ingredient.
+With consumers becoming increasing health conscious we are finding ingredients buyers and NPD teams are sourcing our ancient grains as a simple and effective ingredient to increase protein and fibre in their products.
+Other than the fact that they taste great, there are also a number of other health benefits of using ancient grains as an alternative to traditional wheat.
+They can be used very much in the same way as traditional wheat, however, they are a gentle grain for the digestive tract and a powerful agent to strengthen the immune and nerves system.
+The below health benefits make it easy to understand why ancient grains are continually increasing in popularity as a tasty and health ingredient.

 Controls migraine headaches

 Contain high levels of riboflavin.
 Riboflavin has been proven to reduce the frequency and the severity of migraine headaches.